codenvibes/codenvibes/README.md

     🔹I’m from Nairobi, Kenya🔹

-    🔹I’m a Software Engineering student at ALX: Cohort 15🔹
+    🔹I’m a Software Engineering student at ALX🔹

-    🔹I'm working on ERPs and Idea management software🔹
+    🔹I'm working on a learning tool to improve retention🔹

   </div>